Most sports photographers, or almost any photographer really, takes their legs for granted.

 Being able to jockey for position for the champagne shot at the end of a regatta or race when there are a hundred other boats all trying to get in there and knowing there will be one chance that might only last a few seconds is a test of anyones nerves and confidence.
 A driver with the balls to punch through the gap and get you the shot deserves a medal.
-Or at the lease a heart felt thank you and a round or two at the bar.
+Or at the least a heart felt thank you and a round or two at the bar.

 A clear unobstructed open floor so there is plenty of space for equipment cases.

 An open floor plan boat is ideal.
 Balancing your case full of expensive photography equipment on seats can be quite nerve wracking.